MicrosoftDocs/azure-docs/articles/role-based-access-control/role-assignments-external-users.md

     ![Role assignment for Virtual Machine Contributor](./media/role-assignments-external-users/access-control-role-assignments.png)

-## Grant access to a guest user not yet in your directory
+## Add a role assignment for a guest user not yet in your directory

-In RBAC, to grant access, you assign a role.
-To grant access to a guest user, you follow [same steps](role-assignments-portal.md#add-a-role-assignment) as you would for a member user, group, service principal, or managed identity.
+To add a role assignment for a guest user, you follow [same steps](role-assignments-portal.md#add-a-role-assignment) as you would for a member user, group, service principal, or managed identity.

 If the guest user is not yet in your directory, you can invite the user directly from the Add role assignment pane.